machomi/royaltymanager/README.md

 ## Swagger UI

-There is swagger ui included.
+There is a swagger ui included.
 Please go to [http://localhost:8080/swagger-ui.html]

 ## Docker